Hi, I’m Carly…

 This is how it is.

 Acceptance and surrender mingled in with determination and faith.
+It’s a balance impossible to ever get completely right at this level.
+That’s okay too.

 Because quite simply I don’t know a better way?